molundb/molundb.github.io/mellotippet/_posts/2023-11-19-mellotippet-status-update-2-firebase-function-and-dev-environment-improvements.md

 Again, I achieved a bit less than planned.
 What I ended up doing was:

 - I open sourced the project.
-(Well, I made it public on <a href="https://github.com/molundb/mellotippet">github</a> at least).
+(Well, I made it public on [github](https://github.com/molundb/mellotippet) at least).
 - I added force upgrade functionality.
-(And published a blog post about it on <a href="https://martinlundberg.net/blog/2023/11/18/how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config">this page</a> and on <a href="https://medium.com/p/8a339fedda9e">Medium</a>.)
+(And published a blog post about it on [this page]({% post_url 2023-11-18-how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config %}) and on [Medium](https://medium.com/p/8a339fedda9e))
 - I changed the region of my calculateScore firebase function and made it idempotent.
 - I discussed the design with the desginer and got a first draft.